bnnyng/garden/content/Unique factorization domains.md

 	- irreducible iff a prime ideal

->[!abstract] Proposition: A generator of a prime ideal is irreducible
+>[!proposition] A generator of a prime ideal is irreducible
 >Let $R$ be an integral domain and let $r \in R$ be a nonzero element.
 If $(r)$ is a [[Prime and maximal ideals|prime ideal]] (i.e., $(r) \neq R$ and for all $s, t \in R$, if $st \in (r)$ then either one of $s, t \in (r)$), then $r$ is irreducible.
 The converse holds when $R$ is a [[Unique factorization domains|unique factorization domain]].

 *Proof from [[MATH-GU4042|Modern Algebra II]].*